TayYeeTeng/Hackoclock/README.md

 - shares_per_view, bookmarks_per_view, comments_per_view: same as above but with their respective values
 - date_posted: Date when the TikTok video was created and posted
 - video_points: Calculated column which classifies a few variables for content creators to earn points
 - sentiment: Using genai api, it helps to assign a score 0 to 1 (0 negative 1 positive) by analysing the video content through the storage buckets with the downloaded TikTok videos.

-# 4. Calculations of points
-- Using Z-score and scaling, the video_points is calculated by summing the z-scores of 7 fields: views, likes, shares, bookmarks, engagement_rate, comments & sentiment
-- The points are then scaled to match the shop table requirements connected to the main webpage UI, encouraging content creators to make videos of better quality and of appropriate content.

-# 5. Shop Table Documentation
+## shop
-- There are a few fixed rewards for creators to redeem with the points they earned from their videos.
+Rewards for creators to redeem with the points they earned from their videos.
 - reward_id: unique id for each type of reward
 - amount: indicates the amount of points needed
 - exposure: description of what reward is given

-# 6. Redemption Table Documentation
-- This table is a backend table that acts to store logs, i.e. what was redeemed, by which creator, and the time of redemtion
-- From then, points will also be deducted from the creator's total points once the redemption has been successfully received.
+## redemptions
+Stores the log of rewards redemption by creators
+- id
+- reward_id
+- creator_id
+- amount
+- exposure
+- creation_date

+# 4. Scoring Mechanism
+- Using Z-score and scaling, the video_points is calculated by summing the z-scores of 7 fields: views, likes, shares, bookmarks, engagement_rate, comments & sentiment
+- The points are then scaled to match the shop table requirements connected to the main webpage UI, encouraging content creators to make videos of better quality and of appropriate content.